Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Scaling/__ Server Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - PM2 (NodeJS)/PM2 - Troubleshooting Approach.md

 That is a NodeJS' mongodb connection issue.
 Go investigate

 ---
-## Migrations -More (Continue if this is a migration into a new server)
+## Migrations - More (Continue if this is a migration into a new server)

 Other example logs from `grep -iE "APP_NAME_HERE|exit|restart|errored|SIG|code" /root/.pm2/pm2.log | tail -n 100`: